rebcabin/rebcabin.github.io/LambdaThePynultimateImperative002.md

 +++

-In a classic paper, [_Lambda, the Ultimate Imperative_](https://www.researchgate.net/publication/37596655_Lambda_The_Ultimate_Imperative), Steele and Sussman show how to model most imperative constructs with just _lambda_:
+In a classic paper, [_Lambda, the Ultimate Imperative_](https://www.researchgate.net/publication/37596655_Lambda_The_Ultimate_Imperative), Steele and Sussman show how to model most imperative constructs with just _lambda:_

 +++